TIPDYT/guess-the-number/README.md

 # guess-the-number
-A simple game made using CPython TK
+A simple game made using CPython TK.

+Have fun :P